Rotary encoders are sensors that are used to detect the movement or position of a rotating shaft.

 Rotary encoders come in several different types.
 The most common ones are absolute and incremental sensors.
-They are an essential part of the automation process.
-By using the right sensors for the job, you can maintain accuracy and precision.

 Incremental encoders are used to measure positional changes instead of the absolute position.
 Usually, sensors like this measure the changes from 0 after power have been restored and usually offer a continuous stream of data.

 Absolute encoders can be used to measure the absolute position of the shaft.
 These encoders don’t rely on a point of reference.
 They are often used to give data on direction, position, and speed.